PiotrBerebecki/PiotrBerebecki/cv.md

 - Render html markup with **React**
 - Manage application state with **Redux**
 - Use the latest ES6 and proposed JavaScript language features
-- Transpile the code down to ES5 using Babel
+- Transpile the code down to vanilla JS using Babel
 - Run tasks as npm scripts using yarn
 - Develop maintainable CSS using styled-components or BEM
 - Handle asynchronous flow using promises (redux-thunk)